abrennec/tbag_2021/10_review_final_exercise/Publishing your project on the CTech Projects website/readme.md

 After some more minutes, the post should also be published on the live website.

 ## 3 Modifying existing posts
+Please keep in mind, that you always have to pull in order to get newest repository state.
+You also have to always create a branch and follow the previously mentioned steps of creating a pull request and merging the content.

 ### 3.1 Editing posts
 In the folder "__content" all posts are kept in separate folders, beginning with the publishing date, followed by its project name, e.g. "2020-03-23-example-project".

 Files within that folder can be edited, commited and pushed.
-Github will automatically publish the changes after a few minutes.
+Github will automatically publish the changes after a few minutes, when your pull request has been approved and merged.

 ### 3.2 Deleting posts
 In order to delete a post, files in three different folders have to be deleted: